sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 ]
 ~~~~

-The number used as a value for hash-alg-id MUST refer an ID in the "Named Information Hash Algorithm Registry" (see https://www.iana.org/assignments/named-information/named-information.xhtml); other hash algorithms MUST NOT be used.
+The number used as a value for hash-alg-id MUST refer an ID in the "Named Information Hash Algorithm Registry" with a Status of "current" (see https://www.iana.org/assignments/named-information/named-information.xhtml); other hash algorithms MUST NOT be used.
 The hash-value MUST represent the raw hash value of the hashed resource generated using the hash algorithm indicated by the hash-alg-id.

 {: #model-resource-collection}
 ### The resource-collection Group